miyanyan/mathplot/README.build.mac.md

 #### Armadillo

 Armadillo is a library for matrix manipulation.
-The only place it's used in morphologica is within the Bezier curve code, morph::BezCurve.
-This code is used in the morph::HexGrid classes.
+The only place it's used in mathplot is within the Bezier curve code, sm::bezcurve.
+This code is used in the sm::hexgrid classes.
 If your programs won't use Bezier curve code, then you don't need Armadillo.
-It *is* required to compile many of morphologica's test programs though.
+It *is* required to compile some of mathplot's test programs though.

 Download a package - I downloaded armadillo-9.900.3.tar.xz, though older versions back to 8.400.0 should